 Apple and Fitbit have both found additional success by making it as easy as possible for people to purchase a whole bunch of unique band options for their smartwatch.
 Huawei would be wise to adopt a similar strategy.
 It has the tech, now it just needs the panache.

 Huawei is in no rush to release the Huawei Watch 3.
-It didn't launch any wearables at Mobile World Congress this year, and it's been more than 18 months since the original Huawei Watch 2 launched.
+It didn't launch any wearables at Mobile World Congress this year, and it's been a while since the original Huawei Watch 2 launched.

 Instead, it launched a "Pro" edition of the Watch 2 and then a 2018 edition.
 So what's the deal â does Huawei not care about proper smartwatches?

 It seems the Watch 2 could still be selling well and the company is taking a more carefree attitude toward the release of the Watch 3.
 "It will come later â there's no hurry because Huawei Watch 2 sells well," said Huawei CEO Richard Yu back in March 2018.
 "We're not in a hurry, so we're launching the new watch later."